colarusso/flashcards/README.md

 ![example](https://colarusso.github.io/flashcards/images/flips.gif)

-See https://colarusso.github.io/flashcards/ for the web app.
-Also, all of the project files are available here: https://github.com/colarusso/flashcards

 ## Context / Backstory

 When I studied for the bar, I reduced my notes to not quite three thousand "flashcards."
 In truth, they were virtual flashcards.
 I created a database of 2,705 question-answer pairs and put them up on a web server.
 I accessed the server from my phone which presented the questions as cards based on how well the server thought I knew the material.